tylermmorton/tmpl/README.md

 }
 ```

-To be fair, this is a lot of work to render one template.
-The real power of `tmpl` comes from the ability to nest templates and use them in multiple places.
-Let's abstract the document `<head>` of our Login page into a separate template to be reused by other pages:
+To be fair, this is a lot of work to render a single template, but we're just getting started.
+One of the core features of `tmpl` is the  ability to nest templates and use them in multiple places.

+Let's abstract the document `<head>` of our Login page into a separate template that can be reused by other pages:

 ```html
 <head>